-Prerequisites or corequisite requirements of courses are listed with the course description in the catalog.
+Course prerequisites or co-requisites are listed with the course description in the catalog.
 It is the responsibility of the student to know these requirements and to comply with them when registering.
 Any waiver of these requirements must be approved by the instructor of the course and/or the dean of the school in which the course is taught.